microsoft/azuredevopslabs/labs/vsts/packagemanagement/readme.md

    <img src="images/16.png" width="624">

-   > In this screen we will manage our own package feeds so they are availables when adding NuGet packages to a project.
+   > In this screen we will manage our own package feeds so they are available when adding NuGet packages to a project.

 3. Click **+** icon.
 A new Package source line has been added with default values.
 Change the **Name** to the desired name (i.e. "HealthClinic Feed") and in the **URL** paste the value of the URL for the feed we noted before.
 Click **Ok**.